Top AEC Technology Trends

-This trend begins at the stage of computational and generative design and extends beyond unmanned aerial vehicles or drones.
-This is to help map and monitor worksites and early projects with additive manufacturing and autonomous technology in the field.
+This trend begins at the computational and generative design stage and extends beyond crewless aerial vehicles or drones.
+The goal is to help map and monitor worksites and early projects with additive manufacturing and autonomous technology in the field.

-The positive effects of automating repetitive and error-prone tasks in digital workflows reveal a few benefits that could be associated with the roll-out of a larger range of robotic automation methods.
+The positive effects of automating repetitive and error-prone tasks in digital workflows reveal a few benefits associated with rolling out a more extensive range of robotic automation methods.

-When tasks that formerly consumed workers’ time are based on specified conditions and set up to occur automatically, stakeholders can spend more attention to other responsibilities.
+When tasks that formerly consumed workers’ time are based on specified conditions and set up to occur automatically, stakeholders can focus more on other responsibilities.
 Using intelligent technology in this field could reduce working exposure to physical dangers by automatically completing repetitive tasks, requiring less manual involvement.

-These measures can reduce time to completion throughout an entire construction project and maximize contractors’ investment in skilled labor.
-Worksite conditions are changing based on factors that include the increase of industrialized construction techniques.
+These measures can reduce the time to completion throughout an entire construction project and maximize contractors’ investment in skilled labor.
+Worksite conditions are changing based on factors, including increased industrialized construction techniques.

 Modular Construction Methods

 The method Design for Manufacturing and Assembly is rising in popularity in the AEC industry.
-A modular or prefabricated approach to building goes hand in hand with trends toward workflow automation and digitization.
+A standard approach to building goes hand in hand with trends toward workflow automation and digital conversion.

 Industrialized construction typically occurs at locations other than the site where a finished structure will ultimately end up.
 This off-site approach makes it easier for contractors to implement robotic technology and control worksite conditions.

 Some of the advantages of an industrialized approach are increased quality and reduced cycle time, both of which could reduce costs.
 Eliminating any inefficiencies from workflow processes have the potential to cause costly delays.
-Reducing waste through the utilization of leftover materials in projects are two ways in which this method is already proving to be a solid alternative to single-site builds.
+Reducing waste through using leftover materials in projects is a way this method is already proving to be a solid alternative to single-site builds.

 When construction occurs at the same site where a structure ultimately stands, the site will experience more disruption and require more finishing to achieve completion.
 Modular projects entirely confine materials storage and the repercussions of fabrication to another location set aside for the industrial building process.
 Consequently, this method can allow for quicker project completion with minimal cleanup.

-From the pursuit of autonomous digital and robotic technology to paperless workflows and alternative building methods, these trends will proceed to drive innovation in the near future.
+These trends will drive innovation in the near future, from the pursuit of autonomous digital and robotic technology to paperless workflows and alternative building methods.

 How Can You Grow Your AEC Company?

 As entrepreneurs, it’s your responsibility to stay up to date on the latest and greatest technology trends.
-Remember, in modern times like these, everything is becoming more technologically focused.
-That’s why it’s important to have IT professionals in your corner who can offer guidance and insight.
+Remember, everything is becoming more technologically focused in modern times like these.
+That’s why it’s essential to have IT professionals in your corner who can offer guidance and insight.

 You have a massive pool of IT professionals out there to choose from.
 But, finding people with the perfect blend of certifications, skills, integrity, and availability is far from easy.
 You may spend endless hours trying to weed through candidates, and trial-and-error can become quite an expensive hiring strategy.